 You can visit Phaltan, a princely state which is about 35km from Palshi village.
 Catch the football fever amongst the local leagues and pay a tribute to the British Raj by venturing into some interesting architecture on the streets of Phaltan.

-The accommodation and food will cost you INR 1,500.
+The accommodation and food would approximately cost you INR 2,000.
 You can calculate other expenses depending on the chosen mode of travel.
-For your stay, you can call the hospitable Pandurang Taware on +919822090005 or book a room by shooting an e-mail to email@example.com.